nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     1. Expected: Both companies are displayed with only their respective `data engineer` roles shown.
 6. Test case: `find c/meta r/engineer`
     1. Expected: Only the first company is displayed with both its roles.
 7. Test case: `find c/meta r/mobile`
     1. Expected: No companies are displayed.
 8. Test case: `find r/mobile data software`
     1. Expected: Both companies are displayed with all their roles.
+9. Test case: `find c/`, `find r/`, `find c/ r/`
+   1. Expected: The response box shows an error message that it is an invalid command as there must be a value after prefix.
-9. Other incorrect test cases to try: `find`, `find c/`, `find c/ r/`, `find test`, `find a/ b/`
+10. Other incorrect test cases to try: `find`, `find test`, `find a/ b/`
      1. Expected: The response box shows an error message that it is an invalid command with additional information of the correct command format.

+### Using the reminder feature <a id="using-reminders"></a>
+1. Prerequisites: At least 1 company with one role must exist and is listed on index 1 using the `list` command, test cases assume default reminder window of 7 days is used
+2. Test case: `editRole 1 n/Software Engineer r/<INSERT DATE THAT IS WITHIN 7 DAYS FROM TODAY>` (e.g. if today is 06-04-2022, test case should use any date between 06-04-2022 to 13-04-2022)
+   1. Expected: When you close and reopen the application, the reminder pane will show the added role.
+3. Test case: `editRole 1 n/Software Engineer r/<INSERT DATE THAT IS IN THE PAST>` (e.g. if today is 06-04-2022 , use any date before then like 05-04-2022)
+   1. Expected: The response box shows an error message that the reminder date should not be in the past.
+4. Test case: `editRole 1 n/Software Engineer r/<INSERT INVALID DATE>` (e.g. 31-04-2022)
+   1. Expected: THe response box shows an error message that the reminder date should be a valid date.